makinacorpus/DbToolsBundle/docs/content/anonymization/internals.md

 your database.

 For those anonymizers, the goal is to create queries that will randomly take, for each row, one value from the given sample.
-Let's see how we have built those to make
+Let's see how we have built those to make them
 efficient:

 The sample data lists are first inserted into a temporary table in database.